The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 Arrival bus station: Buses arrive at the Quai de Bercy bus station in Paris.
 Located beside a picturesque park, there is a Metro station and a train station nearby.
 There are cafes, restaurants and stores within walking distance.

-Travel between Lisbon, Portugal and Paris, France by bus is: Partially open.
+Travel between Lisbon, Portugal and Paris, France by bus is: Unrestricted.

-International entry status: Entry is partially open for citizens and permanent residents of Portugal
+International entry status: Entry is unrestricted for citizens and permanent residents of Portugal

 Conditions of entry: